New Big Money Means NIKE Inc. (NKE) Investors Could Reap Benefit

 NIKE Inc. (NKE): Who are the competitors?

-The company’s main competitors (and peers) include Crocs Inc. (CROX) that is trading 349.50% up over the past 12 months.
+The company’s main competitors (and peers) include Crocs Inc. (CROX) that is trading 466.30% up over the past 12 months and Skechers U.S.A.
+Inc. (SKX) that is 99.90% higher over the same period.
 Short interest in the company’s stock has fallen -23.44% from the last report on Jan 28, 2021 to stand at a total of 12.69 million short shares sold with a short interest ratio of 1.74.